SvenVw/fdm/.changeset/stale-grapes-mate.md

 "@svenvw/fdm-docs": minor
 ---

-Revised the documentation, made it up to date and include complete description of database tables
+Revised the documentation, made it up to date and included complete description of database tables